-Need: Kakuma refugee camp is host to over 200,000 women, children and men, many of whom are Christians.
-Few churches in the camp have access to more than a handful of Bibles.
+Need: While this program began focused on the need for Bibles for Refugees in Kakuma refugee camp, Kenya, it has now grown to include IAFR ministry locations in Dzaleka refugee camp (Malawi) and the refugee ministry of I Live Again in Uganda.
+The majority of refugees in these camps are Christians.
+Few churches in these refugee camps and settlements have access to more than a handful of Bibles.
 The refugee population continues to grow in response to wars and violence in the region.
-In 2016, the government opened a new refugee settlement just 7 miles down the road from Kakuma.
 The need for Bibles increases every year.

-Goal: 30,000 Bibles in the major languages represented in Kakuma (e.g. Swahili, English, French, Dinka Bor, Nuer, Kinyarwanda, Kirundi, Arabic, Amharic, Maro, etc.)
+Goal: 50,000 Bibles in the major languages represented in these refugee contexts (e.g. Swahili, English, French, Dinka Bor, Nuer, Kinyarwanda, Kirundi, Arabic, Amharic, Maro, etc.)

 Strategy: We are asking churches to encourage people within their communities to gift a Bible to a refugee household.

 Opportunity: For every donation of US$ 10 designated to the "Bibles for Refugees" project, IAFR will gift a Bible to a refugee household.
 The Bibles will strengthen their faith and your gift will let them know that they are not forgotten by the church at large.

 Progress: 19,279 Total Bibles delivered as of 12/2019.

 We are supporting small scale business ventures for refugees and members of the host community near Dzaleka Refugee Camp.
 Through investing in these business ideas we hope to create greater food and health security for the individuals and families operating these businesses as well as to influence job creation in the region.